Who Blocked Me on Twitter? Manual Ways & X Block Checkers

 You can check their follower list to see how many people they follow.
 If you can’t find yourself, they may have blocked you.

-In case you notice your friends are not replying or mentioning you, it means those people who may have blocked you.
+In case you notice your friends are not replying to or mentioning you, it means those people who may have blocked you.

 Reasons Behind Being Blocked on Twitter